 Attend online workshops from credited organizers.
 You should know what should you learn and do not go overboard by signing up in multiple courses.
 Stay Focused.

 Read more books that offer you motivation and inspire you in your work.
-There are abundant online libraries or books downloading options to excel technologically in your career.
+There are abundant online libraries or book downloading options to excel technologically in your career.

 Invest in the Right Places: